Limmen/erl_pengine/README.md

 Sometimes a query to a pengine might take long time and you dont want to wait for the solution but want to interrupt the busy pengine and free your erlang-process which will be stuck waiting for a response.

-`stop/1` gently tried to ask the pengine to stop and `abort/1` terminates the pengine's query by force.
+`stop/1` gently tries to ask the pengine to stop and `abort/1` terminates the pengine's query by force.

 ```erlang
 -spec abort(binary(), string() | binary()) -> pengine:abort_response() | pengine:error_response().